 How do old air conditioners without thermostat work?

-Old air conditioners without thermostat have high, medium and low cool options.
+Old air conditioners without a thermostat have high, medium and low cool options.
 As we learnt earlier that compressors of air conditioners work in binary mode (either they are on or off), an air conditioner without thermostat does not control air temperature.
-The high, medium and low options just changes the air conditioner fan speed.
+The high, medium and low options just change the air conditioner fan speed.
 High means that air conditioner will throw more air and low means that the fan speed will be slow.
-The options do not change the temperature of the room, nor do they change the electricity consumption.